Mercury(II) fulminate

-Mercury(II) fulminate, or Hg(CNO)2, is a primary explosive.
+Mercury(II) fulminate is a primary explosive with the chemical formula Hg(CNO)2.
+When recrystallized from water it exists as the hemihydrate 2 Hg(CNO)2*H2O.
+The anyhydrous form is obtained by recrystallization from ethanol.
 It is highly sensitive to friction, heat and shock and is mainly used as a trigger for other explosives in percussion caps and detonators.
-Mercury(II) cyanate, though its chemical formula is identical, has a different atomic arrangement; the cyanate and fulminate anions are isomers.
+Mercury(II) cyanate, though its chemical formula is identical, has a different atomic arrangement, making the cyanate and fulminate anionic isomers.